 Welding Gloves and Gauntlets

 Wearing high top boots or leather shoes will give you a good level of protection for your feet.
-Make sure that your footwear is made of leather or rubber, if they’re made of cloth or synthetic material they could melt and smolder!
+Make sure that your footwear is made of leather or rubber.
 Keep the legs of your pants over the top of your boots for the best safety.
 Steel toe capped boots are the safest choice to protect your toes, and if you like lace-up boots then make sure you get a pair with a metatarsal guard.
 See our guide on the best welding work boots.

 Shirt and Pants

 Short-sleeved shirts and shorts are a big no when welding because you need to keep your skin shielded from the arc at all times.
 Any clothes that you are wearing must also be flame resistant.
 Denim pants are an acceptable choice, and you should also wear a welding jacket or apron.
 You can easily find cheap flame resistant jackets that are lightweight and do not restrict your movement.
 See our guide on the best welding jackets.

 Simply having as much as a moments exposure to arc radiation can seriously damage your eye.
 It’s absolutely crucial that you wear professional and effective eye protection when you are performing a weld or are in proximity to a welding arc.
 Welding helmets come in two different types: fixed shade and auto-darkening, and we’ve explained about these below.
 See our favorite auto-darkening helmets.